 Common Eye Conditions

-Cataracts are a clouding of the eye’s crystalline lens and can result in a blurring of vision.
+Cataracts are a clouding of the eye’s crystalline lens and can result blurred vision.
 Some of the causes of cataracts are UV exposure, ageing, diabetes, eye trauma, and steroid use.
-UV protection is encouraged in all daylight weather conditions to protect the eye and your optometrist can monitor the condition to make recommendations for improving your eyesight until cataract surgery is required.
+U.V. protection is encouraged in all daylight weather conditions to protect the eye.
+Dr. Sciberras will monitor the condition and make recommendations for improving your eyesight and to delay the need for cataract surgery.

 Glaucoma usually causes a painless loss of peripheral vision.
-Glaucoma is dubbed “the silent thief of vision” because the person is unaware of the early stages of vision loss.
-It is caused by an increase in eye pressure that slowly damages a person’s optic nerves leading to blindness.
+Glaucoma is dubbed “the silent thief of vision”, because the person is unaware they have the disease.
+It is caused by an increase in eye pressure that progressively damages the optic nerve.
+It can lead to blindness.
 Glaucoma can be treated and vision loss slowed or halted if detected early.
-It is therefore recommended all adults have their eyes routinely examined every 18 to 24 months, and yearly if there is a family history of glaucoma.
+It is recommended all adults have their eyes examined every 18 to 24 months, and yearly if there is a family history of glaucoma.

-Macular degeneration is an eye disease that damages the macula of a person’s retina (the retina is the photographic film of the eye).
+Macular degeneration is an eye disease that damages the macular area of the etina (the retina is the photographic film of the eye).
 As the disease progresses, it begins to blur the person’s central vision.
 It is caused by a slow breakdown of the protective photopigment and light sensitive cells of the macula.
-In severe forms, abnormal blood vessels can grow below the macula, which can lead to a rapid loss of central vision.
-This is referred to as wet macular degeneration.
+In the “wet” and most severe form, abnormal blood vessels can grow below the macula, which can lead to a sudden loss of central vision.

-Bleparitis is an inflammation of the eyelids that can lead to eye discomfort, redness, tearing, lid deformity and frequent styes or chalazions.
+Blepharitis is an inflammation of the eyelids that can lead to discomfort, redness, tearing, lid deformity/itching and frequent styes or chalazions.

 AMBLYOPIA OR LAZY EYE

-An eye that never reaches its full visual potential.
-Amblyopia can be caused by a turned eye (a.k.a. strabismus), cataracts in infancy, or due to unequal vision disorders, such as myopia or hyperopia in one eye that is much greater than in the fellow eye.
-People with amblyopia are at a greater risk to lose vision in the healthy eye due to below normal binocular vision.
-Having a lazy eye can limit a person’s choice of careers, such as restricting them for applying for positions in the police force.
-If detected early, a lazy eye can be treated and its effects can be reversed through visual training.
+A lazy eye never reaches its full visual potential.
+Amblyopia can be caused by strabismus (i.e. a turned eye), congenital cataracts, or due to dissimilar refractive errors between two eyes.
+People with amblyopia are at a greater risk to lose vision in their dominant eye.
+Having a lazy eye can limit a person’s choice of careers, such as pilots or law enforcement.
+If detected early, amblyopia can be treated and its effects can be reversed through visual training.
 Visual training has the best prognosis of visual recovery if started before the age of eight years old.
 It is important for parents to know that a child cannot reliably report poor vision until the age of about 9, and therefore all children, even in the absence of vision complaints or symptoms, should have their vision tested from the age of 6 months and then yearly from the age of 3.

 POSTERIOR VITREOUS DETACHMENT